koalalorenzo/python-digitalocean/README.md

 ### Creating a Firewall

-This example creates a firewall that only accepts inbound tcp traffic on port 80 from a specific load balancer and allows outbout tcp traffic on all ports to all addresses.
+This example creates a firewall that only accepts inbound tcp traffic on port 80 from a specific load balancer and allows outbound tcp traffic on all ports to all addresses.

 ```python
 from digitalocean import Firewall, InboundRule, OutboundRule, Destinations, Sources